Bivariate Distribution Regression with Application to Insurance Data: Monte-Carlo Simulations

-\paragraph{P-G Hierarchical DGP} For this DGP, the correctly specified model is the P-G model.
-The Gaussian copula regression uses the correctly specified margins but the misspecified dependence structure.
-In Table \ref{tab:PG}, we present the simulation results under this DGP.
-As expected, the P-G model has the best estimation performance, while the DR approach can provide a comparative performance and consistently outperforms the Gaussian copula regression model.
+For this DGP, we assume that $F_Z$ and $F_Y$ follow the Poisson and GB2 distributions, respectively, for both parametric models.
+Accordingly, the log and identical link functions are adopted for $g_Z$ and $g_Y$, respectively.
+Thus, under this DGP, the hierarchical model is correctly specified, and the Gaussian copula regression uses the correctly specified margins but the misspecified dependence structure.

+All of the simulation results are presented in Table \ref{tab: PGB2-C}.
+As expected, the hierarchical model has the best estimation performance, while the DR approach can always provide a comparative performance in most cases.
+In particular, the DR approach performs better than the hierarchical model on estimating the ES.
+Both of them consistently outperform the Gaussian copula regression model for all quantities.